benblazak/photo-scripts/readme.md

   ```
   - the initial `_` makes it easier to keep the scripts from acting on themselves
 - any `.command` should act on the enclosing folder (`..`, from the script's perspective)
-  - these are meant to be double-click executed from within finder (on a mac), but they should also work on the command line
+  - these are meant to be double-click executed from within finder (on a mac)

 ## helpful commands